kepugmire/angular-friends/README.md

 A filter that will take a user-inputted string and only display models that contain that string.

 Note that the filter searches all attributes of the model recursively.
-* Use ng-model (on the input) to add an attribute called `searchTerm` to your FriendCtrl scope to store the value of the search term inputted by the user.
+* Use ng-model (on the input) to add an attribute called `friendFilter` to your FriendCtrl scope to store the value of the search term inputted by the user.
 * Add a filter to your ng-repeat attribute to filter on the search term.

 **Code**